 WHAT IS AN INCA TRAIL TREK?

-The Classic Inca Trail Trek is one of the most popular hikes in the world, it leads to the mysterious ancient Inca Citadel Machu Picchu that leads directly into the citadel of Machu Picchu through the Sun gate.
-It is also know for its high quality spectacular arequeological ruins along the Inca trail.
-Since 2001 the Peruvian government has enforced a quota and permit regulation in order to preserve the 500 year-old trail.
+The Classic Inca Trail Trek is one of the most popular hikes in the world!
+It leads to the mysterious citadel of Machu Picchu, UNESCO World Heritage Site and New 7 Wonder of the World, through the amazing Sun Gate.
+It is also known for its high quality spectacular archeological ruins along the Inca trail.
+Since 2001 the Peruvian government has enforced a quota and permit regulation, in order to preserve the 500 year-old trail.

 Below are all of the SAM Travel Treks that are part of the Inca Trail:

 - Short Inca Trail Trek 2 days – Group Service

 - Short Inca Trail Trek 2D/1N – Private Service

 - Classic Inca Trail Machu Picchu 4D/3N – Group Service